freestackinitiative/COOP-PythonLessons/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-**Slide Deck**: [Click here](https://docs.google.com/presentation/d/1rMA7wX07vFyc6XBrd8iTl6BEFfTsdm1Mo-8Lod4Easg/edit?usp=drive_link) to view the presentation for this lesson
+**Presentation**: [Click here](https://docs.google.com/presentation/d/1rMA7wX07vFyc6XBrd8iTl6BEFfTsdm1Mo-8Lod4Easg/edit?usp=drive_link) to view the presentation for this lesson

 To start things off, we introduce you to fundamental syntax and data structures in Python.
 After completing this lesson, you will know:
 - What objects are in Python and their three fundamental properties